crowsonkb/style_transfer/README.md

 ## Features

 - The image is divided into tiles which are processed one per GPU at a time.
-Since the tiles can be sized so as to fit into GPU memory, this allows arbitrary size images to be processed&mdash;including print size. (ex: `--size 2048 --tile-size 512`)
+Since the tiles can be sized so as to fit into GPU memory, this allows arbitrary size images to be processed&mdash;including print size.
+Tile seam suppression is applied after every iteration so that seams do not accumulate and become visible. (ex: `--size 2048 --tile-size 1024`)
-- Images can be processed at multiple scales for speed.
-For instance, `--size 512 1024 2048 -i 100` will run 100 iterations at 512x512, then 100 at 1024x1024, then 100 more at 2048x2048.
+- Images can be processed at multiple scales.
+For instance, `--size 512 768 1024 1536 2048 -i 100` will run 100 iterations at 512x512, then 100 at 768x768, then 100 more at 1024x1024 etc. Each scale's final iterate is used as the initial iterate for the following scale.
+Processing a large image at smaller scales first markedly improves output quality.
 - Multi-GPU support (ex: `--devices 0 1 2 3`).
 Four GPUs, for instance, can process four tiles at a time.
-- Uses Polyak-Ruppert averaging over successive iterations to reduce image noise.
+- Uses Polyak-Ruppert averaging over successive iterates to reduce image noise.

 ## Known issues